 The place is Malaysia Penang.
 A bustling melting pot of Asia.
 For the perfect holiday full of surprises, eclectic cultures and natural wonders, the place is Malaysia.

-Recently named the sixth most livable city in Asia by Asiaweek, Penang is one of the most prosperous states in Malaysia
+Recently named the sixth most livable city in Asia by Asiaweek, Penang is one of the best place to live in Malaysia.

 For those who are new and have yet to visit the Pearl of Orient called Penang Island...

 An online travel guide has picked Penang as one of the top 10 islands in the world “you must see before you die.”

 "The Pearl of the Orient" lies on the north-western coast of Peninsular Malaysia.
 The state comprises an island of some 285 sq. km and a narrow strip of approximately 760 sq. km on the mainland known as Seberang Perai (Province Wellesley separated by a channel 3 km wide at the closest point).
 They are linked by the Penang Bridge and a 24-hour ferry service.
 Its population of more than 1 million represents a happy mix of the major races found in Malaysia with Malays making up 32%, the Chinese 59% and Indians 7%.

 A Brief History

 Georgetown, at the north-eastern tip of the island is the seat of administration and is also the commercial hub of the state.
 This bustling metropolitan city combines the best of east and west as seen in its fascinating collection of fine old buildings, each bearing the stamp of different foreign influences in its colorful history.
 Much of its charm also lies in its famous golden beaches and clear blue seas.
 Penang today is a resort island in full bloom - an idyllic playground for worshippers of the sun and the sea.
 Its multi-racial population contributes to a wealth of cultural attractions and festivals for visitors to bring home memories of happy times in Penang.